Digimon Tamers: Partner Digimon

-Renamon is a yellow bipedal fox Digimon with a mature personality for a Rookie level.
+Renamon is a yellow bipedal fox-like Digimon with a mature personality for a Rookie level.
 In a fight, she uses ninja-like skills, such as vanishing from view until called and moving at fast speeds.
 These traits mean that, unlike Guilmon and Terriermon, she can fend for herself when Rika is at school, and never gets into trouble like Guilmon.
 She has no memory of her life before meeting Rika, whom she first saw as nothing more than a means to become stronger.
 Her initial exchanges with the other Tamers and their Digimon cause her to question this belief, and Rika's obsession with battle.
 When Rika and Renamon part ways, they begin to understand each other, and reunite themselves for their apology.
-Renamon learns that Impmon is selfish, because he is desperate for digivolution.
+Renamon learns that Impmon is selfish, because he is desperate for Digivolution.
+Renamon's Champion form is the nine-tailed fox-like Kyubimon (キュウビモン, Kyūbimon) and the anthropomorphic fox/Onmyōji-like Taomon (タオモン).
+Rika can Bio-Merge with Renamon to become the fox-armored Sakuyamon (サクヤモン).
 When Renamon reverts into Viximon as a side effect of the Red Card, she says goodbye to Rika.
 Renamon also appeared in Digimon Fusion.